Clown triggerfish: In aquariums

 Because of its attractive coloration, this fish is one of the most highly prized aquarium fish.

+The juvenile clown triggerfish are sought out after more than adults since juveniles are less aggressive towards other fish.
 Like many other triggerfish, it can require a large aquarium and be aggressive towards other fish.
 It should not be kept with small fish.
+Clown triggerfish can be housed with other large fish species such as moray eels and angelfish, but they thrive when kept alone.
 It will also prey on invertebrates in the aquarium.
 This fish can become tame enough to be hand-fed; however, one should beware of the fish's sharp teeth.
+They have been known to take out chunks of flesh while being hand-fed.

+Decor in their tanks must be tough, as clown triggerfish will attack them.

+There is high demand of the clown triggerfish in aquariums, and all captive specimens are caught in the wild.
+This can lead to local populations being impacted.

+The clown triggerfish, or any triggerfish should not be one of the first fish added to an aquarium.
+They should be one of the last ones, if not the last fish added as they will most likely not see their tank mates as potential food sources.
+Any fish or crustaceans added after the triggerfish is added is seen as food and usually attacked quickly.